VJDiPaola/sales-prompt-library/README.md

 ## ❓ FAQ & Troubleshooting

-**Which AI should I use — ChatGPT or Claude?**
+**Which AI should I use — ChatGPT, Claude, or Gemini?**
-Both work.
+All three work.
 These prompts are model-agnostic.
 Use whichever you have access to.

 **The output is too generic / not useful.**
 Add more context.
 Replace `[company name]` with real details, paste in notes from your last call, or add lines like: *"They're a 200-person fintech company.
 The VP of Engineering mentioned deployment speed is their top priority."*